MicrosoftDocs/windows-driver-docs-ddi/wdk-ddi-src/content/ntddscsi/ne-ntddscsi-_mp_storage_diagnostic_target_type.md

 Specifies the target type is undefined.

-#### - StorageDiagnosticTargetTypeMax

-Specifies the target type is a Max driver.

-#### - StorageDiagnosticTargetTypeHbaFirmware
+#### - StorageDiagnosticTargetTypePort

-Specifies the target type is a Hba Firmware driver.
+Specifies the target type is a port driver.

 #### - StorageDiagnosticTargetTypeMiniport